scrapy/scrapy/docs/topics/request-response.rst

     :class:`Response` class, which is meant to be used only for binary data, such as images, sounds or any media file.

-    :class:`TextResponse` objects support a new constructor arguments, in addition to the base :class:`Response` objects.
+    :class:`TextResponse` objects support a new constructor argument, in addition to the base :class:`Response` objects.
 The remaining functionality is the same as for the :class:`Response` class and is not documented here.

     :param encoding: is a string which contains the encoding to use for this response.
-If you create a :class:`TextResponse` object with a unicode body it will be encoded using this encoding (remember the body attribute is always a string).
-If ``encoding`` is ``None`` (default value), the encoding will be looked up in the response headers anb body instead.
+If you create a :class:`TextResponse` object with a unicode body, it will be encoded using this encoding (remember the body attribute is always a string).
+If ``encoding`` is ``None`` (default value), the encoding will be looked up in the response headers and body instead.
     :type encoding: string

     :class:`TextResponse` objects support the following attributes in addition